httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 {"busy": true, "message": "Your call is very important to us"}
 ~~~

-To cryptographically link the response to the request, the server signs the response with its own key and includes the signature of `sig1` from the request in the covered components of the response.
+To cryptographically link the response to the request, the server signs the response with its own key and includes the method, authority, and the signature value `sig1` from the request in the covered components of the response.
 The signature base for this example is:

 ~~~
 NOTE: '\' line wrapping per RFC 8792